-After much progress since the launch of the “doi moi” (renovation) policies in 1986, Vietnam could soon be included in the MSCI Emerging Market Index, potentially attracting billions to its stock market.
+After much progress since the launch of the “doi moi” (renovation) policies in 1986, Vietnam could soon be included in the MSCI Emerging Market Index, which institutions use to allocate their assets.
+This could potentially attract billions to its stock market.

 In 2018, the World Economic Forum identified the following as the top two challenges for the future of ASEAN.